-The figures for the RegCM3 current period for temperature and precipitation (Figure C-5-1 and Figure C-5-7) were visually compared to the PRISM climate maps for the 1971 to 2000 period.
+The current period figures for the annual average precipitation and temperatures (Figure C-5-1 and Figure C-5-8 were visually compared to the PRISM climate maps for the 1971 to 2000 period.
 RegCM3 appears to produce patterns similar to the PRISM maps across the ecoregion.
-However, the patterns depicted in the figures generated using the RegCM3 appeared to be shifted approximately 30 km to the southeast for the Northwestern Plains ecoregion.
-Because the boundaries of the ecoregions were provided by the BLM and the RegCM3 data were obtained as is, the cause of the apparent southeastern shift (northwestern registration error of the ecoregion boundary or southeastern shift in the RegCM3 data) could not be determined.
-Within the Northwestern Plains ecoregion, there was a very narrow elevation range and corresponding relatively narrow ranges of temperature and precipitation.
-The combination of the southeastern shift of the climate data noted above and the inclusion of a buffer around the Northwestern Plains ecoregion which included the mountainous terrain of the Black Hills and the middle Rocky Mountains artificially caused a dramatic expansion of the ranges of temperature and precipitation.
+The patterns depicted in these two figures generated using the RegCM3 data also closely matched the locations of geographical features and the boundary of the Middle Rockies ecoregion.
+Due to the large elevation range in the Middle Rockies ecoregion there were corresponding broad ranges in temperature and precipitation within the boundaries of this ecoregion.
 The expanded ranges in the buffer region made it impossible to graphically present the data using a single scale so thresholds (temperature floors and precipitation ceilings) were determined empirically and then used to mask out the outliers in the buffer region.
-This masking of outlier pixels permitted identification of the subtle differences in the plains of Northwestern Plains ecoregion to be visually apparent but this did cause some of the data to be excluded from the graphs.
+The great majority of the masked pixels are depicted in the Middle Rockies ecoregion climate change figures.